lbellitto/hello/README.md

 # hello
 Hi!
-This is the first tiral!
+This is the first trial!